dzianisbohush/cra-with-ssr/README.md

 $ cd cra-with-ssr
 $ npm start
 ```
-Go to stat page in the browser.
-If we go to page source, we can see that html is almost empty, CRA has only links to scripts.
+Go to `localhost:3000` in the browser.
+If we go to page source, we can see that html is almost
+empty,
+CRA has only links to scripts.
 Our goal is getting rendered page from page.
 Go to the project.
 Lets change some structure.
 Add server folder.
 The folder will contain entry point for server bundle.
 Add common folder. the folder will contain common components for client and server bundle.